top of page

 Effortless nudge

-Users are extremely familiar with Google Pay's reward system and can instantly create a positive, measurable impact.
+Users are familiar with Google Pay's reward system and can instantly create a positive, measurable impact.

 Randomising rewards